 Note: RIA in a Box LLC is not a law firm and does not provide legal advice.
 We strongly advise that all RIA firms that provide services to individual retirement investors, pension plans, profit sharing plans, and/or retirement plans to consult with a qualified Employee Retirement Income Security Act of 1974 ("ERISA") attorney in matters relating to DOL and ERISA law.
 This overview is provided for general information purposes only and should not be relied upon to take any action.This post below is as April 4, 2017.
 As the DOL issues additional guidance, we anticipate additional updates and/or modifications will be made to this solely educational overview.

-Here is a quick update on the latest fiduciary rule timeline, as of April xx, 2017, as new scheduled June 9, 2017 "applicability" date approaches:
+Here is a quick update on the latest fiduciary rule timeline, as of April 7, 2017, as the new scheduled June 9, 2017 "applicability" date approaches:

 - On April 14, 2015, the DOL released the proposed rule.

 - On April 6, 2016, the DOL released the final rule.

 - On June 7, 2016, the rule became “effective.”

 - On April 10, 2017, the rule is currently scheduled to become “applicable.”